Skip to main content

 • Keep health and education information confidential and private, including information about their legal name, sex assigned at birth, or transgender, cisgender, or nonbinary status;

-• Wear clothing that reflects their gender identity and not have a dress code applied differently based on their gender or perceived gender.
+• Wear clothing that reflects their gender identity and do not have a dress code applied differently based on their gender or perceived gender.

-Moses Lake School District’s Gender-Inclusive Schools Policy (3211) and Procedures (3211P).
+Moses Lake School District’s Gender-Inclusive Schools Policy (3211) and Procedures (3211P) are viewed on the district website at Policies and Procedures.

 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650 or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.